The China Syndrome: Reception

-The power of this film is more than just the acting, although Lemmon is superb, and more than just the script.
-It is that this scenario could really happen...atmosphere produced in the plants' control-room is heart-stoppingly intense; characters are uniformly well-acted.
-I recommend The China Syndrome to everyone as an example of the dangers of money and corruption.

 John Simon said The China Syndrome was a taut, intelligent, and chillingly gripping thriller till it turns melodramatic at its end.
 He called the ending both false and bathetic.

-The film has a rating of 88% on Rotten Tomatoes based on reviews from 40 critics.
-The critical consensus reads: "With gripping themes and a stellar cast, The China Syndrome is the rare thriller that's as thought-provoking as it is tense".
+On the review aggregator website Rotten Tomatoes, 88% of 42 critics' reviews are positive.
+The website's consensus reads: "With gripping themes and a stellar cast, The China Syndrome is the rare thriller that's as thought-provoking as it is tense."
 On Metacritic it has a score of 81 based on reviews from 16 critics, indicating "universal acclaim".